 Make Every Bite Count

-MyPlate helps translate the Dietary Guidelines for Americans’ overarching dietary guidance principles and provides information, messages, tips, recipes and other digital and downloadable resources that WIC staff can use in their nutrition education efforts and to show participants how the foods in their WIC food packages fit into MyPlate.
+MyPlate helps translate the Dietary Guidelines for Americans’ (DGA) overarching dietary guidance principles and provides information, messages, tips, recipes and other digital and downloadable resources that WIC staff can use in their nutrition education efforts and to show participants how the foods in their WIC food packages fit into MyPlate.
 These include resources for participants to:

 Find their starting point with the MyPlate Quiz to see how their eating habits stack up against MyPlate recommendations and get tailored resources and a personal quiz results code to sync with the Start Simple with MyPlate app.